 4. Try Natural Eradication Methods

-Any kind of boric-acid based product can be sprinkled into the carpet to kill fleas (but it’s safe for humans).
+Any kind of boric acid-based product can be sprinkled on the carpet to kill fleas (but it’s safe for humans).
 Nylar is a unique product that doesn’t kill or repel fleas, but rather stops their growth, preventing them from reproducing.
 You’ll spray it on your tile, hardwood, and linoleum, and it will last for an entire year.

 5. Consider Chemical Eradication